 But before they could start treatment, they had to get Wham-Prutow out to Los Angeles, which carried some potential health risks.
 "Flying, where there is less atmospheric pressure, can cause brain swelling," says Dr. Kim, an investigator at the UCLA Health Jonsson Comprehensive Cancer Center.
 "Normally, this isn't a big issue, but in Bonnie's case, if she had experienced a bleed, seizure or additional swelling during the flight, it could have led to a stroke or coma."

 But Wham-Prutow and her family decided it was worth the risk, and she and her husband arrived at UCLA Health the next day, and she soon began radiation therapy to shrink the tumors and slow progression.
-After Bonnie Wham-Prutow (in hat), surrounded by her family, cherishes every moment after defying the odds.
-More than three years after being told she had only weeks to live, she continues to embrace life to the fullest.

-completing radiation, Wham-Prutow's symptoms started to improve.
+After completing radiation, Wham-Prutow's symptoms started to improve.
 The next step would to be revaluate in three months to determine the effectiveness of the radiation.
 "At this time, we were now more optimistic about Bonnie being able to enjoy her days outside of the hospital," says David.
 "We didn't think three more months of life was in the forecast, and now we finally felt like there was hope."